 3. They’re Tough

 But because they’re designed to tackle off-road obstacles, a good gravel bike has no fear of city streets: beefy tires, durable disc brakes, a wiry frame and rugged construction ensure it.
-So I have a blast riding these things as roughly as possible from one tip of Manhattan to the other (much faster lately, thanks to pandemic-level traffic), with no thought of breakdowns on even the raggedest roads.
+So I have a blast riding these things as roughly as possible from one tip of Manhattan to the other, with no thought of breakdowns on even the raggedest roads.
 I’ve also ridden deep into Brooklyn and Queens without concern about getting stranded.
 Heck, I’ve even taken the Chamois on urban mountain bike trails and emerged unscathed.
 (Well, the bike has anyway.)

 Look, as someone who has evangelized bikes for years and years, I couldn’t be more stoked just seeing more people abandon four-wheeled motorized cages in favor of two-wheeled freedom machines.
 If you’re making that glorious switch, go for whatever type of bike makes you happy.
 But if my experience is any indication, the biggest smiles will happen in the saddle of one made for gravel.